ibm-cloud-docs/openwhisk/openwhisk_mobile_sdk.md

 {:pre: .pre}

 # Mobile SDK
+{: #openwhisk_mobile_sdk}

-OpenWhisk provides a mobile SDK for iOS and watchOS devices that enables mobile apps to easily fire remote Triggers and invoke remote Actions.
+OpenWhisk provides a mobile SDK for iOS and watchOS devices that enables mobile apps to easily fire remote triggers and invoke remote actions.
 A version for Android is not available so Android developers can use the OpenWhisk REST API directly.

 The mobile SDK is written in Swift 4 and supports iOS 11 and later releases.
 You can build the mobile SDK using Xcode 9.
 {: shortdesc}